Baby poop famously doesn’t smell like a bed of roses, but a foul odor definitely isn’t the norm for your little one’s waste either.

 This occurs when your baby’s body struggles to absorb an adequate amount of nutrients from food.

-It is usually due to an infection, forms of IBD (Inflammatory Bowel Diseases), food allergies, or celiac disease, hindering the intestine’s ability to absorb well.
+It is usually due to an infection, forms of IBD (Inflammatory Bowel Disease), food allergies, or celiac disease, hindering the intestine’s ability to absorb well.

 Other Symptoms To Look For